-Jeraldine Mendoza, from San Francisco, California, trained at the City Ballet School of San Francisco since the age of five, mainly under the artistic direction of Galina Alexandrova.
-She received full merit scholarship to the School of American Ballet’s Summer Session in 2009 at age 17.
+Jeraldine Mendoza, a San Francisco, California native, trained at the City Ballet School of San Francisco since the age of five, mainly under the artistic direction of Galina Alexandrova.
+She received a full merit scholarship to the School of American Ballet’s Summer Session in 2009 at age 17.
 Shortly after, Ms. Mendoza was selected by Helgi Tomasson to become a trainee at San Francisco Ballet.
-She was the first American female invited to graduate in the Russian course at the prestigious Bolshoi Ballet Academy (now known as Moscow State Academy of Choreography) and graduated with honors.
+She was then invited to graduate in the Russian course at the prestigious Bolshoi Ballet Academy (now known as Moscow State Academy of Choreography) and graduated with honors.
 She later won first place at the YAGP San Francisco Regional Semi-Finals in 2011.

 Receive special offer alerts and updates right to your phone!Text joffrey to 366948 to opt into Joffrey Mobile Alerts